 Today we are a school that prides itself on its family values of love and belonging.
 We have students who had a Mum or Dad as a past pupil.
-We have a teacher aide whose grandfather helped build St Michael’s Church and School.
-We have 2 teachers and a principal who were past pupils of the school.
-We have 4 staff members who have each recently celebrated 20 years of service to St Michael’s School.
+We have a learning support worker whose grandfather helped build St Michael’s Church and School.
+We have two teachers and a principal who were past pupils of the school.
+We have four staff members who have each recently celebrated twenty years of service to St Michael’s School.

 St Michael’s Catholic School is inclusive and celebrates each and every child.
 Every child is a gift of God and the love and aroha of our special school means that it creates a place in the heart of all those who become associated with school.
 For many people, the association now spans 3 generations within a family.

 We extend a warm welcome to those who are considering becoming part of our whanau.